Effective starting: May 25, 2018

 For research and development: In order to adapt our services to you, to make it smarter, faster, secure, integrated and useful to you – we use collective learnings about how people use the Health Panel.
 This helps us to troubleshoot and to identify trends, usage, activity patterns and areas for integration and improvement of the Health Panel.
 We automatically analyse and aggregate frequently used search terms to improve the accuracy and relevance of suggested topics that auto-populate when you use the search feature.
 In some cases, we apply these learnings across our Services to improve and develop similar features or to better integrate the services you use.
 We also test and analyse certain new features with some users before rolling the feature out to all users.

 Normally, scientific institutions are the only third parties your Personal Data will be forwarded to.
 In very few exceptions, we have to share respective Personal Data with law enforcement agencies, regulators or other authorities that are allowed to request your data.

 We work with third-party service providers to provide website and application development, hosting, maintenance, backup, storage, virtual infrastructure, payment processing, analysis and other services for us, which may require them to access or use information about you.
 If a service provider needs to access information about you to perform services on our behalf, they do so under close instruction from us, including policies and procedures designed to protect your information.

 9) Children and adolescents

-If the clinical study involves minors (age below 18 years), the parent(s), caretaker(s)or legal guardian are required to give informed consent allowing them to participate in the recruitment process.
+If the clinical study involves minors (age below 18 years), the parent(s), caretaker(s)or legal guardian are required to give consent allowing them to participate in the recruitment process.
 When answering the questionnaire, it is possible to fill in the contact information and health related state on behalf of the minor.
 Should the minor match for a current study, the contact to the minor is handled through the parent, caretaker or legal guardian.